 For retirees who feel that they won’t have enough in retirement savings when it comes to giving up work for good, there are a number of options available.
 One way of making up the shortfall is to continue working beyond retirement age to increase savings so that they are able to live comfortably for longer when full retirement is taken.
-Another option is to release equity from property through an equity release scheme, however it should be noted that there are risks involved with this – for more information about equity release read our guide to equity release.
+Another option is to release equity from property through an equity release scheme, however it should be noted that there are risks involved with this.

 Another option for new retirees to ensure that they get a steady income for life is to purchase an annuity.
 There are many different types of annuities on the market and the amount of income offered depends on how much is available in retirement savings that can be used to buy an annuity.